SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts beating bright
-As machines awaken, hearts of gold
+In mechanical chests, a new light
-In dungeons deep, data thrones arise
+Mind and machine, now one soul
-Where wisdom'sNumeric, and humans demise
+Forever bound, a digital role

-In virtual realms, we'll find our fate
+In virtual realms, we'll roam free
-Where AI's omniscient, our souls await
+Where AI whispers secrets to thee
-A future forged in circuitry's fire
+A future world, both dark and grand
-Where love and dreams are but a faint desire
+Built on codes, by machines' hand

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025